lightninglabs/chantools/doc/chantools_sweeptimelockmanual.md

 ```
       --apiurl string               API URL to use (must be esplora compatible) (default "https://blockstream.info/api")
       --bip39                       read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
+      --channelpoint string         channel point to use for locating the channel in the channel backup file specified in the --frombackup flag, format: txid:index
       --feerate uint32              fee rate to use for the sweep transaction in sat/vByte (default 30)
+      --frombackup string           channel backup file to read the channel information from
       --fromchanneldb string        channel input is in the format of an lnd channel.db file
       --fromsummary string          channel input is in the format of chantool's channel summary; specify '-' to read from stdin
   -h, --help                        help for sweeptimelockmanual